Stillat/dagger/README.md

 ### Custom PHP When Using the Component Function

-While the functional syntax may be more verbose in this example, there are other features not provided by directives that can only be used with the component builder; we will cover these additional features later.
 When using the functional syntax, it is important to note that any PHP code that appears *before* the `component()` call will be removed from the compiled output:

 ```blade
 @php